Pic

 He/Him/His

 Since 2013, Gilles Bissonnette has been the Legal Director at the ACLU of New Hampshire, where he leads a team of four civil rights lawyers.
-He has litigated cases on racial justice, the criminalization of poverty, voting, police and government accountability, public records, the First Amendment, classroom censorship, immigrants’ rights, LGBTQ+ rights, and criminal justice issues.
+He has litigated cases on racial justice, the criminalization of poverty, voting, police and government accountability, public records, freedom of speech, classroom censorship, immigrants’ rights, LGBTQ+ rights, and criminal justice issues.
 Gilles has testified before the New Hampshire legislature on hundreds of bills impacting civil liberties.
-He has authored approximately 30 op-eds and other publications discussing civil liberties and civil rights issues.
+He has authored over 30 articles discussing civil liberties and civil rights issues.

 In 2024, Gilles received the National Education Association-New Hampshire's "Friend of Education" Award for the ACLU-NH's work challenging New Hampshire's 2021 classroom censorship law that discourages public school teachers from teaching and talking about race, gender, sexual orientation, disability, and gender identity in the classroom.
-He is the 2022 recipient of the Nackey S. Loeb School of Communications' First Amendment Award.
+He is the 2022 recipient of the Nackey S. Loeb School of Communications' First Amendment Award for the ACLU-NH's litigation supporting government transparency.
 He is also the 2022 recipient of the New Hampshire Bar Association's Distinguished Service to the Public Award.
 In 2021, his legal team -- along with co-counsel -- received the Granite State Advocacy Award from the New Hampshire Association for Justice for their legal work on behalf of medically-vulnerable immigrants being civilly detained amid the COVID-19 pandemic.

 Gilles is admitted to practice law in the state and federal courts in New Hampshire and Massachusetts, the First Circuit Court of Appeals, and the United States Supreme Court.
 He has taught multiple Continuing Legal Education courses on government transparency, as well as on the United States and New Hampshire Constitutions.
 He is a member of the Hearings Committee of the Attorney Discipline System, as well as the Federal Court Advisory Committee.
 He was a trustee of the New Hampshire Supreme Court Society (2018-2024), and served as an adjunct professor at the University of New Hampshire Franklin Pierce School of Law where he taught the course "Human Rights and Social Justice" during the Fall of 2023.

-Representative cases litigated by his entire legal team include the following:
+Representative cases litigated by his legal team include the following:

 RACIAL JUSTICE & CLASSROOM CENSORSHIP